PLEASANT BAY FAMILY CAMP SITE-HOLDER

 Visitors are anyone who are not in your immediate family and living in your home.

-1. All visitors must be registered prior to or upon arrival at the camp.
+1. All visitors must be registered through the Family Camp Office prior to or upon arrival at the camp.

 This includes the Family Camp" trailer park and all leaseholds.,(Safety and security).